yuanqing/generate-ts-docs/README.md

 1. Generate [type declarations](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html) for the given TypeScript source files.
 2. Traverse and extract relevant information from the [AST](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) of the generated type declarations.

+(The [TypeScript AST Viewer](https://ts-ast-viewer.com/) tool is useful for figuring out how nodes should be parsed.)

 ## See also